im85288/skin.xperience1080plusplus/README.md

 Xperience1080ArcticPlusPlus
 ====================

-A modification by im85288 of jurialmunkey's modification of Black's xperience1080 skin.
+A modification by im85288 of many of the versions of Xperience1080 plus additional features